Donald L. Evans

 The George W. Bush Foundation Board of Directors

-Donald L. Evans was appointed as the 34th Secretary of the Commerce by President George W. Bush in 2001, where he served until 2005.
-He was a strong advocate for the free-enterprise system, free and fair trade agreements, and responsible corporate stewardship.
+Donald L. Evans was appointed as the 34th U.S. Secretary of the Commerce in 2001 by President George W. Bush, where he served until 2005.
+He was a strong advocate for the free-enterprise system, free and fair-trade agreements, and responsible corporate stewardship.
 To encourage job creation, Evans worked closely with President Bush to reduce taxes, open markets for American goods and services, and promote a level playing field abroad.
-A trusted friend and advisor for more than three decades, Evans worked on President Bush’s successful Texas gubernatorial campaigns in 1994 and 1998 and served as chairman of the 2000 Bush-Cheney Presidential Campaign.
+A trusted friend and advisor for more than four decades, Evans worked on President Bush’s successful Texas gubernatorial campaigns in 1994 and 1998 and served as chairman of the 2000 Bush-Cheney Presidential Campaign.

-Born in Houston, Texas, in 1946, Evans attended the University of Texas at Austin, receiving a B.S. degree in mechanical engineering in 1969 and an M.B.A. in 1973.
+Born in Houston, Texas, Evans attended the University of Texas at Austin, receiving a B.S. degree in mechanical engineering in 1969 and an M.B.A. in 1973.
 During school breaks, he worked in a Texas steel mill.
-In 1975, Evans moved to Midland, Texas from Houston and began his career as a “roughneck” working on oil rigs for Tom Brown, Inc., a large independent energy company.
-Ten years later, he took the helm of the company as CEO, continuing in that position until being tapped by the President to lead the Commerce Department.
-He also served as the Chairman of Energy Future Holdings Company, formerly TXU Energy, from 2007-2018, and currently he serves as Chairman of The Permian Strategic Partnership.
+In 1975, Evans moved to Midland, Texas and began his career as a “roughneck” working on oil rigs for Tom Brown, Inc., a large independent energy company.
+Ten years later, he became CEO of the company, a role he held until being tapped by President Bush to lead the Commerce Department.
+From 2007-2018, Evans served as the Chairman of Energy Future Holdings Company, formerly TXU Energy.

-In 1995, Evans was appointed to the University of Texas Board of Regents; he was elected chairman in February 1997 and served two consecutive terms.
+In 1995, Evans was appointed to the University of Texas Board of Regents, serving as Chairman from 1997 to 2001.
 Evans was also a board member of the Scleroderma Research Foundation for eight years.
-He was named a University of Texas Distinguished Engineering Alumnus in 1997, and he was also inducted into the University of Texas’ McCombs School of Business Hall of Fame and named a University of Texas Distinguished Alumnus in 2002.
+In 2002, he was named a University of Texas Distinguished Engineering Alumnus, inducted into the University of Texas’ McCombs School of Business Hall of Fame, and named a Distinguished Alumnus of The University of Texas at Austin.
+In 2014, Evans was inducted as a Texas Business Hall of Fame Legend and was a 2019 inductee of the Texas Athletics Hall of Honor.

 2 Results